mumoshu/conflint/README.md

 It can run multiple lint runners in oneshot and output the result in a consistent and portable format so that you can use it with e.g. [reviewdog](https://github.com/reviewdog/reviewdog) for surfacing the result as GitHub Pull Request reviews.

+Compare vanilla output from the original tool and output from `conflint` to see how it works.
+It's really simple.

 Vanilla `conftest`:

 ```console